filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-22_Metasploitable-2-part-four.md

 ## The target

-Telnet, where to begin...
+Telnet, telnet, where to begin...
 Generally, telnet is a good indicator that something is misconfigured.
 There are modern alternatives that almost always are a better fit, SSH for example.
 The easiest thing to do as far as telnet is concerned is just connect to it with the `telnet` command: